 Despite living in France for three years, I didn’t do much sight seeing.
-So when the opportunity recently arose to spend a two days in Normandy in the north-west of the country, we leapt at it.
+So when the opportunity arose to spend 2 days in Normandy, visiting Mont St. Michel and the D-Day Landing beaches in the north-west of the country, we leapt at it.

 Day 1: Visit Mont St. Michel